nextpyp/pyp/docs/reference/admin.rst

 Create a new Group
 ------------------

-.. nextpyp:: To add new group
+.. nextpyp:: To add a new group
     :collapsible: open

     - Go to the :fa:`layer-group` `Groups` tab and click :bdg-primary:`+ Add Group`